How To Optimise Header Tags for SEO

 Home Page Tags

-On an ecommerce store, the homepage is your potential gateway to drive higher conversions.
-It’s ideal to structure the Home Page Header tags in the order of semantic layout and commerical importance (of certain keywords), for your Brand.
+Structure the Home Page Header tags in the order of semantic layout and commerical importance (of certain keywords), for your Brand.

-ecommerce site header tags example
+ecommerce site home page header tags example

 Category Page Tags